1jour1vin

 Wine rated (2023 guide) 18/20

 Based on the 2015 vintage, a blend of 134 base wines dating back to 2000.
-Very lively, crisp nose.
-Taut and surprisingly vibrant for such a warm growing season - positively explosive in terms of impact on nose and palate.
+Very lively and crisp nose.
+Tense and surprisingly vibrant for such a hot growing season—positively explosive in terms of impact on the nose and palate.
 Lots of acidity and impressive length.
-A very good Krug, Grande Cuvée.
+A very good Krug Grande Cuvée.

 James Suckling